earowang/wombat17-sketch/README.md

 # wombat17-sketch

-Slides for the lightning talk at Wombat 2017
+Slides for the lightning talk at Wombat 2017.
+The background photos are of free copyright either from my own photo collection or from <https://freephotos.cc>.